Consume

 --verbose, -vShow detailed output.

 Trust boundary.
-APM forwards its authentication tokens (GITHUB_APM_PAT, GITLAB_APM_PAT) only when the marketplace host is classified as GitHub or GitLab family.
-For any other git host — generic HTTPS, SSH, Azure DevOps, self-hosted — the marketplace is fetched via subprocess git through GitCache, and authentication falls through to the host’s local git credential helper and matching *_APM_PAT variables such as ADO_APM_PAT.
+APM forwards its authentication tokens (GITHUB_APM_PAT, GITLAB_APM_PAT, ADO_APM_PAT) only when the marketplace host is classified as GitHub, GitLab, or Azure DevOps.
+Other git hosts — generic HTTPS, SSH, self-hosted — are fetched via subprocess git through GitCache, and authentication falls through to the host’s local git credential helper.
 Hosted marketplace.json URLs are public HTTPS only: APM sends no auth headers.
 Use a git-backed marketplace for private catalogs.
 When packages are installed from a hosted JSON URL, the lockfile records the source URL and fetched content digest.
 See getting-started/authentication.

 List every registered marketplace with its source URL and tracked branch.